aniruddhachoudhury/aniruddhachoudhury/README.md

 Hi, I'm Aniruddha Choudhury, a Full Stack Senior DataScientist  🚀 from India, Currently working  in 🙍🏽‍♂️ <code><img height="20" src="https://github.com/aniruddhachoudhury/Credit-Risk-Model/blob/master/ps-logo-NEW.svg"></code> [@Publicis Sapient](https://www.publicissapient.com/) and developing MLops products with all Cloud like GCP,Azure,AWS and productionize the Machine Learning models with Kubeflow,Airflow orchestration along side TFX.

-Beside's developing stuff, I enjoy listening music 🎧 and traveling 🏝️🗻 and playing games 🎮.
+Apart from my research on Artificial intelligence , I enjoy listening music 🎧 and traveling 🏝️🗻 and playing games 🎮.

 "Imagination is more important than knowledge.
 For knowledge is limited, whereas imagination embraces the entire world, stimulating progress, giving birth to evolution."